Glossary

 Company carbon footprint (CCF)

 The carbon footprint of a company is an indirect indicator of its consumption of energy, products and services.
-It measures the amount of carbon footprint which corresponds to a company's activities or products and is a significant measure of its environmental impact.
+It measures the amount of carbon emissions which corresponds to a company's activities or products and is a significant measure of its environmental impact.
 This is usually measured in a unit called tons of CO2 equivalent, written as tCO2.

 Deadstock